levibostian/Alfred-Case/README.md

 Hit <kbd>Enter</kbd> to copy the converted text to the clipboard.

+## Development

+If you go through the getting started guide for [alfy](https://github.com/sindresorhus/alfy), you will notice that when you develop using alfy, your project exists inside of your Alfred workflow directory.
+This is handy because it makes testing your workflow much easier because you can make an edit to your `index.js` file, save, then open alred and run your workflow.

+Therefore, being able to develop for this plugin is not as easy as "git clone" and you're done.
+Instead, you need to

 ## Credits

 * [alfy](https://github.com/sindresorhus/alfy) - Made it pretty easy to crete a workflow!